RCSchornick/Read-Me-File-Generator/README.md

   ## Description
-  f
+  This generator creates a personalized ReadMe file for any repo.

   ## Installation
-  f
+  NPM install

   ## Usage
-  f
+  The REadMe can be adjusted to fit the unique criteria for any repo.

   ## Contributions
   undefined

   ## Tests
-  f
+  NPM run test

   ## Features
-  f
+  This ReadMe should be used for all future repos.

   ## Questions
-  If you have any questions you can contact me at f .
+  If you have any questions you can contact me at rcschornick@gmail.com .
   ## Git Hub Link
-  Click here to view my repo library f.
+  Click here to view my repo library http://github.com/RCSchornick.